makyo/writing/anthologies/arcana/index.md

 * Which card you are submitting for
 * Details about your submission (we'd especially like to hear about your inspiration and why the card was important to you)
-* Do not include name or contact information; we'll get those from your emails!

 If you've already submitted through Submitify, don't worry!
 Your submission is still recorded!